-These recommendations are taken from our Tuscany & Umbria guidebook, which is full of inspirational ideas & detailed coverage for foodies, walkers & culture lovers.
+These recommendations are taken from a previous edition of Lonely Planet's Tuscany & Umbria travel guide, which is full of inspirational ideas & detailed coverage for foodies, walkers & culture lovers.

 "To cook like your mother is good; to cook like your grandmother is better," says the Tuscan proverb.
 Indeed it's the age-old recipes passed between generations that form the backbone of contemporary Tuscan and Umbrian cuisine.
 Their peasant fare, based on beans, bread and other cheap, abundant essentials has led to Tuscans being dubbed mangiafagioli (bean eaters).

 1. Truffles — white or black, freshly sourced and shaved over pasta.
 For white truffles, head to San Miniato; for black, go to Norcia.